stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### TIM

-From Shmerr's perspective, yeah yeah.
+*(laughing)* From Shmerr's perspective, yeah yeah.

 #### HELEN

 Okay.
-Shmerr, you're watching these two try, attempt to find the bridge.
+Shmerr, you're watching these two try--attempt to find the bridge.

-##### [SFX: breathing in a space suit]
+__[Lydia laughs]__

 #### SHMERR

-Captain's log: I find myself looking out to the stars and considering our journey out towards them.
-Not just as a metaphor for the expansion of life and sentience throughout the universe but also it's sort of like looking at a big empty spreadsheet.
-It's just glorious and awe inspiring.
+Captain's log: I find myself looking out to the stars, and considering our journey out towards them, not just as a metaphor for the expansion of life and sentience throughout the universe, but also... it's sort of like looking at a big empty spreadsheet.
+It's just glorious and awe-inspiring.

+__[Lydia chuckling quietly]__

+#### SHMERR

 But I digress.
+I find myself outside the bridge now, observing my two lieutenants, the one what has all the legs--

+__[Lydia laughs]__

+#### SHMERR

+--and the one who I'm now cheerfully calling "White Board".

+__[laughter]__

+#### SHMERR

-I find myself outside the bridge now observing my two lieutenants, the one- what has all the legs __[Lydia chuckles]__ and the one who I'm now cheerfully calling "White Board". __[laughter]__ White Board and Many Legs seem to be getting along.
-They are efficient if somewhat distant from one another in the room, but I'm sure that is fine.
-I notice that White Board appears to be spooling up the engines which is encouraging.
-Of course, I am quite literally on the outside of our ship with no way to brace myself against the acceleration but I'm sure that they have already considered this __[laughter]__ before they would launch such a massive acceleration in such a way.
+White Board and Many Legs seem to be getting along.
+They are efficient, if... somewhat... distant from one another in the room, but I'm sure that is fine.
+I notice that White Board appears to be spooling up the engines, which is encouraging.
+Of course, I am quite literally on the outside of a ship, with no way to brace myself against the acceleration--

+__[Lydia laughs]__

+#### SHMERR

+--but I'm sure that they have already considered this--

+__[laughter]__

+#### SHMERR

+--before they would launch such a massive acceleration in such a way.
 Meanwhile, Many Legs appears to be at the nav console.
+In a lot of ways, I--I like to think of Many Legs and White Board as my dream team.

+__[chuckling]__

+#### SHMERR

+It's clear that under my guidance and my, uh, hands-off management--ohh, listen to me!
+I'm a regular anarchist.
+Um...

+__[chuckling]__

+#### SHMERR

-In a lot of ways, I, I like to think of Many Legs and White Board as my dream team. __[laughter]__ It's clear that under my guidance and my, uh, hands-off management--oh, listen to me!
-I'm a regular anarchist--um, they are, they are proceeding in a way that could only be considered exceptional.
-So, with that in mind, I'm going to actually hold on under the assumption that I'm going to-- __[static noise]__
+They are--they are proceeding in a way that could only be considered exceptional.
+So, with that in mind, I'm going to actually hold on, under the assumption that I'm going to--__[static noise]__

-##### [Helen gasps]
+__[Helen gasps]__

 #### TIM